Muddyblack/a-v-downloader/README.md

     'stop'--> exit function
-    'playlist' --> activates the possibillity to download Playlists --> 'no-playlist' will switch back to one video download 'playlist-spec' --> settings to download list and specific videos of playlist 'set-Aformat' --> change filetypoutput for Audio.
-Standard is mp3 'set-Vformat' --> change filetypoutput for Video.
-Standard is mp4 'restart' --> restarts script from complete beginning
+    'playlist' --> activates the possibillity to download Playlists --> 'no-playlist' will switch back to one video download 'playlist-spec' --> settings to download list and specific videos of playlist 'set-Aformat' --> change filetypoutput for Audio || Standard is mp3 'set-Vformat' --> change filetypoutput for Video || Standard is mp4 'restart' --> restarts script from scratch

 File-Formats:
 =============